What is testosterone?

 How is male hypogonadism diagnosed?

-In patients with a medical history suggesting hypogonadism, testosterone is measured first thing in the morning around 9am fasted with the measurement of the pituitary hormones the gonadatrophins.
-The presence of a testosterone level below the normal range at 9am fasted suggests male hypogonadism and the gonadatrophins will define whether or not this is due to testicular failure in which case the gonadatrophins are high or pituitary failure in which case the gonadatrophins are low.
+In patients with a medical history suggesting hypogonadism, testosterone is measured first thing in the morning around 9am fasted along with measurement of the pituitary hormones known as gonadatrophins.
+The presence of a testosterone level below the normal range at 9am fasted suggests male hypogonadism and the gonadatrophins will define whether this is due to testicular failure in which case the gonadatrophins are high or pituitary failure in which case the gonadatrophins are low.

 How is male hypogonadism treated?

 Testosterone is rapidly metabolised by the liver when taken orally.
-Thus most currently available treatments for male hypogonadism either come as injections or as gels applied to the skin.
-The commonly used injection is given approximately once every three months intramuscular and the gels are usually applied once daily.
+Because of this most currently available treatments for male hypogonadism either come as injections or as gels applied to the skin.